Clawnch/PersonalGameEngine/README.md

 Intended tasks to complete:

-  ~1.
-Basic UI interface with interactable components, including inputs and outputs
+  1. Basic UI interface with interactable components, including inputs and outputs
   2. GUI utilizing built in libraries from Java, shown in minesweeper game
      - Updates both on click and on a timer
      - Has interactable components drawn onto screen
-     - Includes some game logic~
+     - Includes some game logic

+  -- Current Step --
   3. CPU Rendering
      - Move graphics away from built in library to modifying pixels and graphics buffer
      - Allow for sprites and graphics to be included from exernal images rather than generated in code